Following the Recipe for PCB Design: The PCB Fabrication Drawing

 Just like crème brûlée is only eggs, cream, and sugar, a fab drawing can be reduced to a handful of basic instructions.
 These are some of the most direct and key things to communicate with your drawing:

-Board outline: This is the outline of your PCB along with slots, cutouts, or other features in it that the fabricator will have to create.
-Remember that this is not a drawing for the assembly of the board, so any mechanical features that use the slots and cutouts do not need to be shown.
+Circuit Board outline: This is the outline of your PCB along with slots, cutouts, or other features in it that the fabricator will have to create.
+Remember that this is not a drawing for the PCB assembly, so any mechanical features that use the slots and cutouts do not need to be shown.

 Drill chart: This chart, also known as a “drill schedule”, will identify each drill symbol with its finished hole size and quantity.
 This will allow the fabricator to easily find specific hole sizes on the fab drawing.